Best Campgrounds near Sturgis, SD

 "We ended up going during sturgis bike week (unplanned).
 The campers around us were very nice and everyone was helpful getting us setup."

-"We did not have many sites to chose from when making our reservations and had the site next to us had an RV and vehicle parked we would not have been able to keep to get in."
+"We did not have many sites to chose from when making our reservations and had the site next to us had an RV and vehicle parked we would not have been able to get in."

 2. Days End Campground